spp1991/todoapp/README.md

 The application allows users to create To-do list.
 Each task in To-do list will be shown with a checkbox.
 A Ticked checkbox along with strike through line will indicate a task is completed.

-This app uses ajax request to load tasks from the database , Create & update tasks
+This app uses ajax request to load,create & update tasks in the database

 Technical details of the app is as follows :
 Programming Language: Ruby, javascript